kabilansakthivelu/portfolio/src/data/projects/project-1/index.md

 ---
 category: 'project'
-projectTitle: 'Food Dunzo'
+projectTitle: 'Netflix clone'
 ---

-An online food ordering web app where features such as adding/removing food items to/from cart and bills section are available.
-If user add food items to cart and logged out, the cart items are retained and not cleared, making it easier for user to place order in their next login.
+This is a Netflix clone where details about the movies were fetched from APIs and when user selects a movie, a modal will be opened displaying more details on the movie selected.

-<a href="https://github.com/kabilansakthivelu/food-order-app" target="_blank">Source Code</a>&nbsp; &nbsp;
+<a href="https://github.com/kabilansakthivelu/react-netflix-clone" target="_blank">Source Code</a>&nbsp; &nbsp;
-<a href="https://food-dunzo.netlify.app/" target="_blank">Live Demo</a>
+<a href="https://netflix-clone-react-v1.netlify.app/" target="_blank">Live Demo</a>